Automorphy of mod 2 Galois representations associated to the quintic Dwork family and reciprocity of some quintic trinomials: Introduction

 \begin{rmk} In the course of the proof of Theorem \ref{mt-automorphy}, to obtain holomorphic forms we will apply the results in \cite{GeeT}.
 Note that the results in \cite{GeeT} are conditional on the trace formula $($see the second paragraph in p.472 of \cite{GeeT}$)$.
 However, if we do not require holomorphic forms for automorphy, the proof of \ref{mt-automorphy} shows unconditionally that there exists a global generic regular algebraic cuspidal automorphic representation $\Pi$ of ${\rm GSp}_4(\A_M)$ such that $\br_{\Pi,2}\simeq \br_{\psi,2}|_{G_M}$. \end{rmk}

 This paper will be organized as follows.
 In Section 2, we study basic facts for mod 2 Galois representations to ${\rm GSp}_4(\F_2)$.
 We devote Section 3 through Section 4 to study automorphic forms in question and various congruences between several automorphic forms.
 We devote Section 5 through Section 6 to determine the image of $\br_{\psi,2}$ for which the results are important and play important roles to automorphy in the previous sections.
 In the last section, we give some observations in the possibility of the image of $\br_{\psi,2}$ related to some rational points on Diophantine equations in which we use some technique being reminiscent of Coleman-Chabauty method though our method is more elementary and is of independent interest.
+Finally, we discuss a variant of our main theorems by introducing a twist of Dwork quintic family.

 Let us give a guide for readers.
 The determination of the mod 2 Galois representations are more friendlier than other contents to readers and they may read Section 3 and Section 6 assuming the results in Section 5.
 Section 4 and Section 7 are readable independently apart from the other sections.
+The main results in Section 1 is slightly generalized to a twisted version in Section 8.

 In \cite{TY}, we will study automorphy of 2-adic Galois representations of rank four with the residual image $A_5$ by using idea of \cite{T1} and \cite{KT}.